 You can click on any entry in the event log to learn more about the recorded event.

-This opens the event detail view which is described below.
+This opens the event details view which is described below.

 Note that you can filter the table according to the event type with the dropdown above the table.